-Manufacturers of surgical instruments recommend that medical instrument cleaning procedures use of neutral pH medical instrument enzyme, detergent, and lubricating cleaning solutions.
+Manufacturers of surgical instruments recommend that instrument cleaning procedures use neutral pH medical instrument enzymes, detergent, and lubricating cleaning solutions.

-Neutral pH medical instrument enzyme, detergent, and lubricating cleaning solutions have been shown to be effective in optimizing the efficacy of the passive oxide layer protection against corrosion, staining, and pitting.
+Neutral pH medical instrument enzymes, detergents, and lubricating cleaning solutions are effective in strengthening the passive oxide layer of protection against surgical instrument corrosion, staining, and pitting.

-Medical instrument cleaning concentrates with a high or low pH have been shown to erode the passive layer of protection against corrosion, pitting, and staining.
+Medical instrument cleaning concentrates with a high or low pH has been shown to erode the passive layer of protection against corrosion, pitting, and staining.

 Call Customer Service: 1-509-220-2456